-4. The disruption to our company's business is requiring an urgent re-think of employee compensation and benefits - can we benchmark HR practices with competitors?
+4. The disruption to my company's business requires an urgent reconsideration of employee compensation and benefits.
+Can I benchmark HR practices with competitors?

-Human resource topics have recently become competition law "hot spots" due to several high-profile antitrust proceedings in the United States and the prioritization of criminal enforcement resources in that country to combat wage-fixing and employee nopoach agreements reached between employers who compete for labour.
+Human resource topics have recently become competition law "hot spots" due to several high-profile antitrust proceedings in the United States and the prioritization of criminal enforcement resources in that country to combat wage-fixing and employee no-poach agreements reached between employers who compete for labour.